tecosaur/DotEnv.jl/README.md

 ## Note about credits

-We want to thank @motdotla to inspire our code, which is mostly based on [his repo](https://github.com/motdotla/dotenv)
+We want to thank @motdotla.
+Our code is mostly based on [his repo](https://github.com/motdotla/dotenv)